RECAPEM

 👉The presence of hemodynamic stability should not be regarded as diagnostic of SVT.

-General approach to management:
+A general approach to management:

 Management decisions can be stratified into those involved in acute management (or termination of VT) and those involved in long-term therapy (or prevention of recurrence or SCD)

-Acute management: The first priority when evaluating a patient with a WCT is assessment of patient stability.
+Acute management: The first priority when evaluating a patient with a WCT is the assessment of patient stability.

 Patient in cardiac arrest: Patients who become unresponsive or pulseless are considered to have a cardiac arrest and are treated according to standard ACLS algorithms (figure 5).